whisper api · drop-in · flat monthly

 What's the catch?+

-Honestly, none.
-We don't do streaming yet (working on it), we don't do speaker diarization (also coming), and we don't do TTS on the same endpoint (separate /audio/speech endpoint exists).
-For batch transcription of recorded audio — meetings, podcasts, voice notes — there's no catch.
-It's just cheaper.
+It's a monthly plan, not a meter, so light months cost more per hour than the table suggests — $0.20/hr assumes you use the whole allowance.
+We don't do streaming yet (working on it), we don't do speaker diarization (also coming), and TTS lives on a separate /audio/speech endpoint.
+For batch transcription of recorded audio at steady volume — meetings, podcasts, voice notes — the trade is a predictable bill and a one-line migration.